fribbels/Fribbels-Epic-7-Optimizer/README.md

 ### Import gear from Zarroc optimizer

-If you're already a user of Zarroc's gear optimizer, this lets you import your data directly from your existing save file.
+If were a user of Zarroc's gear optimizer, this lets you import your data directly from your existing Zarroc save file.
 All gear, heroes, and artifacts will be imported.

 ## Getting Started